dx1ded/nextjs-ci-cd/README.md

 # Next.js CI/CD Pipeline Template

 This repository serves as a CI/CD pipeline template for Next.js projects, designed to streamline your development process and ensure robust workflows.
-It includes a pre-configured setup for testing, building, previewing, and deploying applications with GitHub Actions.
+It includes a pre-configured setup for **testing**, **building**, **previewing**, and **deploying** applications with GitHub Actions.

 ## Features 🚀